This webpage is a companion to Step 4 of our book:

 DASH Diet Full version

-US government – tips on eating whole grains and list of whole grain ingredients
+Tips on eating whole grains and list of whole grain ingredients:

 Again, for those of you who don’t yet have the guide, a wee overview of whole grains in our article here:

 Whole grains for high blood pressure

 Here are some good sources of recipes using whole grain flour: